 (h) Within twenty (20) days of receipt of a complete application and of the license fee required by section 17-74, the City shall send the owner a notice containing a temporary license number confirming receipt of the completed application and advising the Owner of the next available inspection date.
 This notice shall be conclusive evidence that the landlord is in compliance with this article until the City completes such inspection and issues the license pursuant to subsection 17-77(h); or the City issues a notice of violation under any other subsection of this article.

 (i) It shall be retaliatory action for a landlord to refuse to renew the lease or other rental agreement of any tenant, to bring an action or proceeding against the tenant to recover possession of the dwelling unit, to demand an increase in rent from the tenant, to decrease the services to which the tenant has previously been entitled or to verbally, physically or sexually harass a tenant because a tenant has filed a complaint under this article (Chapter 17 article XIV), with the Fair Rent Commission (Chapter 12 3/4), anti-blight (Chapter 9 subsection 9-51), or housing code (Title V).
-Any landlord who retaliates against a resident under such circumstances shall be subject to having their rental license revoked and the attendant citation.
-There shall be a rebuttable presumption of retaliation for any adverse action taken against a tenant within 6 months after making a complaint.
-A landlord may disprove this presumption by showing evidence of specific actions consistent with Connecticut General Statutes 47a-20.
+Any landlord who is found to have engaged in retaliatory action by the Fair Rent Commission pursuant to Section 12 ¾-11 shall be subject to having their rental license revoked and the attendant citation.

 Sec.
 17-75.
 Inspection required.